 Well, this page seemed like a great idea in pre-covid times!
 With travel frozen, and online events a distant second best that I try hard to avoid, my anyway modest calendar of public activities has turned skeletal.
 But things are slowly changing, so here's a small selection of events I'm involved in over the next year.
 They provide a good indication of some of the grooves of my current interests.
 Some of my other projects and aspirations are sketched out further below.

 Talks & events

-On November 20 I'll be giving a talk on "The Place of the Beautiful in al-Ghazālī's Ethics" at the Abdallah S. Kamel Center for the Study of Islamic Law & Civilization at the Yale Law School.
+On March 3, 2022 I will be giving a lecture on "The Place of the Beautiful in Islamic Ethics" at the Abdallah S. Kamel Center for the Study of Islamic Law & Civilization at the Yale Law School.

 Writing and suchlike

 One of my main writing projects just now is a philosophical study of al-Ghazālī's ethics of virtue (I was recently fortunate enough to have been awarded a Leverhulme research fellowship to see this project through).
 But I'm slowly trying to turn my ship around toward rather different waters.
 One question that has haunted me increasingly over the last period concerns the status of my own writing as an academic.
 How would I articulate and defend its value?
 To the extent that every published piece of work makes a claim to be heard (it claims a public), do I have a reasoned view of why the type of scholarly literature to which I contribute deserves a hearing?
 In a world awash with words, such questions need an answer.
 I hope eventually I can develop my own answers in a book-length piece (more words to be sure! but hopefully more worth their salt).

 A couple of translation projects are also on my radar.
 On a more scholarly front, having recently started teaching a class on Islamic ethics, I realised the yawning gap in resources that would help both students and the general reader come to grips with the subject.
 One of my long-term aspirations is to put together a reader for Islamic ethics, which includes translations of selected Arabic texts.